SerenaCaplins/dnds_slugs/README.md

 This is a set of scripts used to analyze transcriptomic data for signals of positive selection (dn/ds >1)

 # ID Orthogroups
-using the program orthofinder to find orthogroups
+using the program orthofinder to find orthogroups via `orthof.sh`

 # One-to-One orthologs R script